 This Prospectus relates to the possible issuance by the Company of the Redemption Shares if, and to the extent that, holders of 2,678,774 Original Units tender such Units for redemption and the Company elects to acquire such tendered Units for Common Stock.
 See "Description of Units and Redemption of Units."
-Executive officers of the Company other than Mortimer B. Zuckerman and Edward H. Linde own 727,008 Original Units.
+Executive officers of the Company other than Mortimer B. Zuckerman and Edward H. Linde, together with any limited liability companies of which an executive officer is a managing member, own 832,134 Original Units.
 (Messrs.
 Zuckerman and Linde, the Chairman of the Board and the Chief Executive Officer, respectively, together with related trusts, own 13,387,685 Units but have waived their rights under the Registration Rights Agreement to have the issuance of the shares that may be issued in exchange for their Units registered under this Registration Statement.)